BZIvanov/Techno-Shop-V2/backend/README.md

 ## Seeding test data

 Run `npm run seed-data` in the root folder (package.json) to seed dummy data.
 Note that the seeding data is also used in the tests.

+## Versioning

+Currently all endpoints are prefixed with `/v1`, if at some point you want to introduce breaking changes to the current endpoints and at the same time to keep the existing behaviour, you can create `/v2` endpoints by adding another version of routes in the versioning folder.